 On January 29, 2024, we detected a data security incident in which unauthorized individuals may have illegally gained access to USCC's internal system which allowed the unauthorized individual to view certain information regarding your wireless customer account.
-After accessing your account, a wireless number on your account was ported to another carrier by the unauthorized individuals.
 We believe the incident occurred on January 28, 2024.